FuckingNode/fuckingnode.github.io/docs/learn/audit.md

 ## Abstract

-We will explain this  with a real life example - I, the creator of F\*ckingNode, have been working on a mobile React Native app, which once became affected by a `low` severity vulnerability, related to cookies.
+We will explain this  with a real life example - I, the creator of FuckingNode, have been working on a mobile React Native app, which once became affected by a `low` severity vulnerability, related to cookies.
 The thing is, fixing it implied breaking changes (as `expo-router` had a dependency that had a dependency that had a... until one that depended on the vulnerable version).

 However, as a mobile app that never interacted with cookies and very rarely used HTTP or the web themselves, turns out the breaking changes _were not "worth it"_.